 - Call the confidential YANA Helpline on 0300 323 0400: you might have reasons for not wanting to visit your own doctor, want additional support or just need someone else to talk to: we are here to help.

-- YANA is here for anyone who works in farming, agriculture or any related profession/job.
+- YANA is here for anyone who works in farming, agriculture, any related profession/job or rural business.
 By calling the YANA helpline you can speak to someone who really understands the industry and its problems.
 YANA provides unique support and advice for the wide farming community from sympathetic GPs and counsellors.
 Anything you discuss is “off the record” and the conversation is completely confidential.
-Funding for counselling is available to those who live in Norfolk, Suffolk and Worcestershire.
+Funding for counselling is available to those who live in East Anglia and Worcestershire.

 - Learn more about stress and depression: More understanding of the illness can help you manage better.
 You might find it helpful to read one of the books listed on our Additional Help page.

 - Talk to family, friends or colleagues: Don’t feel embarrassed about admitting that you might have depression.
 It is far more common than you may think and is an illness after all.

 - Contact a counsellor: Your doctor will be able to provide details, through the counsellors’ professional organisations list on our Additional Help.
-Or, if you live in Norfolk, Suffolk or Worcestershire, you can call the YANA helpline on 0300 323 0400 to be put in touch with a YANA counsellor.
+Or, if you live in East Anglia or Worcestershire, you can call the YANA helpline on 0300 323 0400 to be put in touch with a YANA counsellor.
 Talking therapies such as cognitive behaviour therapy or psychotherapy can help you to understand why and how you feel as you do.
 They can help you develop strategies to change how you think about things and are useful when used on their own or in combination with medication.